Initial configuration

 Each keyset has its own configuration settings in the Admin Portal.
 To use some features in your chat app, you must enable appropriate settings on your app's keyset on the Admin Portal.

-To use the Chat SDK, create or update users, track presence, and store messages in history, you must to enable App Context, Presence, and Message Persistence on your keyset.
+To use the Chat SDK, create or update users, track presence, and store messages in history, you must have App Context, Presence, and Message Persistence enabled on your keyset.

 Download the SDK